0x-ximon/0x-ximon/README.md

 ----

-- 💬 Ask me anything about **Coding, Trading and Math**

-- ⚡ Fun fact: **If you take a tiny bite out of a cake, you just took a kilobite.**
+- ⚡ **If you take a tiny bite out of a cake, you just took a kilobite.**

 ----